JanetJanx/Road_To_Google_Cloud_Certifiation/Quest_118_Challenge-lab.md

 ## Task 4: Remove the previous cloud engineer
 1. Go to IAM & Admin -> IAM
-2. Search for Username 2 and click "REMOVE Access".
+2. Search for Username 2 and click "REMOVE ACCESS".
 3. Click Check my progress to verify your performed task.